How to Help a Family Member with Addiction – 10 Essential Tips

 3. Offer Support Without Enabling

-It is common for the parents, siblings, and children of addicts to withdraw all support because they don’t want to risk enabling the behavior.
+It is common for the parents, siblings, and children of addicts to withdraw all support because they don’t want to risk enabling the destructive behavior.
 However, it is possible to support someone with a SUD without enabling it.

 For example, instead of giving them money, which they will likely spend on drugs or alcohol, consider bringing them groceries, taking them shopping for necessities, or inviting them to join you on fun activities.